March 3, 2015

 The first four months of being connected with WEConnect has been amazing, if not easy.
 Marissa was introduced to WEConnect Canada through her mentor, Anne Day, Founder of Company of Women.
 While she has known Anne for 6 years and was connected with the program, the turning point in deciding to get certified came when an existing client, Chrysler, asked if she was certified.
 This was her first business need to become certified and then Marissa began to notice a shift toward diversity and inclusion among clients and potential clients.
 When Grainger asked her to register as a supplier on their supplier database, there it was – supplier diversity.
-This was in May of 2012 so she spoke to Mary Anderson and Betty Wood of WEConnect Canada about submitting an application.
-From them she learned about the WBENC Conference and Expo in Orlando, Florida in June 2012.
+She learned about the WBENC Conference and Expo in Orlando, Florida in June 2012.
 It was a short lead time at that point because her catalogue was not ready but Marissa decided to come anyway and take advantage of the opportunity.

 The conference resulted in three great leads with Target, Arbill, and Grainger.
 Work with Arbill and Grainger is 90% there and Grainger represents a very substantial piece of work that could change her business.
 Although Marissa did not have Moxie's catalogue prepared, she had done her market research and only talked to those companies that had opportunities to sell her product.
 Moxie Trades was a great find for Grainger because 90% of Grainger's purchasing is in products, not services.
 This is good news for product-based companies that can target Grainger and good news for service companies who now know they will be dealing with more competition for fewer opportunities with that company.